catchorg/Catch2/docs/command-line.md

     This allows test cases that are tagged with **either** "[some-tag]" **or** "[other-tag]".
 A test case with both will obviously also pass the filter.

-    Note that commas take precendence over simple concatenation.
+    Note that commas take precedence over simple concatenation.
 This means that `[a][b],[c]` accepts tests that are tagged with either both "[a]" and "[b]", or tests that are tagged with just "[c]".